Where Do I Belong?

 Make small changes to stay in contact.
-If you don't already use video conferencing such as Facetime or Skype, learn how to do it and then make regular contact with loved ones.
+If you don't already use video conferencing such as Facetime, Zoom or Skype, learn how to do it and then make regular contact with loved ones.

 Try sharing your emotions with your spouse, closest friends and loved ones if you haven't already.
 Let them know you are having feelings of abandonment, fears of missing out, feeling stuck/trapped and so forth.
 Chances are, they feel the same way about your absence and may need to express their feelings as well.
 Communication is key.

 Keep up with your regular online social presence.
-If you typically stay in contact via Facebook or Instagram, make sure you are checking in regularly to feel connected.
+If you typically stay in contact via social media such as Facebook or Instagram, make sure you are checking in regularly to feel connected.

 Send care packages.
 A bouquet of flowers or thoughtful small box of cookies or treats with a letter or note at regular intervals can help you and your loved ones bridge the distance.

 --Feelings of depression or being in a funk despite living in a warm weather climate.
-In other words, "I shouldn't feel this way."
+In other words thinking, "I shouldn't feel this way."